 HBO Max Adds Greek Mythology Tale Circe To Line Up

-There are lots of things going on in the world of the streaming wars.
+There are lots of things going on with the different Streaming Wars contenders.
 Sure, there’s some intense stuff like D.C. lobbying, or fighting for the right price bundles.
 But, at the heart of it all, is looking for the right new content.
 The newest announcement of original content is HBO Max with an adaptation of Circe.
 Based on Madeline Miller’s best-selling novel, the Greek mythology inspired series will release on HBO Max at a currently unknown date.

 Miller’s 2018 novel, Circe, follows a mythology-inspired tale about a child born to strange circumstances.
 The child, Circe, is the daughter of Helios, God of the Sun.
 She believes that she is not powerful like her parents, and turns to mortals for friendship and guidance.
 They help her learn that she isn’t lacking in power, but she manifests it differently.
 She begins to learn how to harness her power, which is more close to witchcraft and the Occult than typical of Greek gods and goddesses.
 Circe transforms into an incredible witch and comes to know just how powerful she can be.